BPS accreditation: Quick summary

 Recognition and credibility

-Employers, clients, and colleagues see BPS-approved qualifications as a sign of quality.
-It shows that your studies have met the Society’s expectations and that you’re prepared for advanced study or practice.
+Employers, clients, and colleagues recognise BPS-approved qualifications as a sign of quality.
+They show that your studies have been reviewed against recognised standards for psychology education, and that you’re prepared for advanced study or practice.

 Access to professional networks and resources